When I'm not working, you can find me:

 To me, treating people well means:

-I love to draw.
-I sketch to think and to enhance my concentration.
-I love poetry, as well.
-I love Rumi poetry in particular: "Be a lamp, a lifeboat, a ladder.
+I love art and poetry.
+I am moved and motivated by Rumi: "Be a lamp, a lifeboat, a ladder.
 Help someone's soul heal.
-Walk out of your house like a shepherd." - Rumi
+Walk out of your house like a shepherd." - Rumi.

 Member of BMG Since:

 MD from the University at Buffalo School of Medicine and Biomedical Sciences